Understanding Equine Protozoal Myeloencephalitis (EPM)

 Life Cycle of Sarcocystis neurona

-1. Infection Source: The definitive host for Sarcocystis neurona is the opossum.
+1. Infection Source: The host for Sarcocystis neurona is the opossum.
 These animals shed the infectious sporocysts in their feces.

 2. Transmission to Horses: Horses ingest the sporocysts through contaminated feed or water.
 Once ingested, the sporocysts travel to the horse’s intestines.